nmichel1/DS105/README.md

-# DS105
+# DS105 Final Project

-## US 2020 Elections: An Analysis of US Voting Habits Using Python
+# US 2020 Elections: An Analysis of US Voting Habits Using Python

-Group Members: Nicolas Michel, Xiran Fang, and Suosi He

 ## Motivation